 Why study Forensic Anthropology at Washburn?

-Did you know Washburn University is one of only two institutions in the US where you can earn a bachelor of science in anthropology with a forensic concentration?
+Did you know Washburn University is one of only three institutions in the US where you can earn a bachelor of science in anthropology with a forensic concentration?
 And we’re one of only a few universities where you have the opportunity for forensic casework experience as an undergraduate.
 It’s true.
 With the Washburn University Forensic Anthropology Recovery Unit (WU-FARU) and Washburn’s partnership with the Kansas Bureau of Investigation (KBI), you’ll have opportunities here you can’t get anywhere else.
 Prepare here for the profession you seek – in the lab or in the field.

 Career Forecast Bright OutlookAverage Salary $60,590 with advanced degreeon campus